-Iowa caucuses, America's kickoff presidential contest, started in the '70s
+History of the Iowa caucuses, America's kickoff presidential contest

-DES MOINES, Iowa – New Hampshire has been holding it’s first-in-the-nation presidential primary for 100 years.
+DES MOINES, Iowa – New Hampshire has been holding its first-in-the-nation presidential primary for 100 years.

 But Iowa’s a much more recent power player in the race for the White House.